Ensure that international trade of polar bears is carried out according to conservation principles

 Expected impact (outcome) of the Objective:

-Short – medium term: The review and analysis of Canadian polar bear harvest and trade from 2012 to 2021 will be made available to the public on the Range States website in early 2022.
+Short – medium term: The review and analysis of Canadian polar bear harvest and trade from 2012 to 2021 was made available to the public on the Range States website in 2022.

 Long-term: International trade will (continue to) be carried out in compliance with CITES.